axibase/atsd-use-cases/research/la-port/README.md

 The above chart details the frequency and severity of the Port of Los Angeles' efforts to reduce various observed pollution metrics.
-The large central red bar shows that the majority of the reduction for diesel particulate matter is consistent throughout the observed period, but much more varied for `NOx` pollution.
+The large central red bar shows that the majority of the reduction for diesel particulate matter is consistent throughout the observed period, but much more varied for NO<sub>x</sub> pollution.
 Interestingly, this wider range resulted in substantially better reduction results, detailed in the legend at the top of the screen.

 ![](./images/LAP_7.1.png)